tiagoasazevedo/tiagoasazevedo/README.md

 ## About Me! ##
 Hi there 👋

-I'm Tiago Azevedo, a CNC Machinist specializes in milling plastic injection molds' components.
+I'm Tiago Azevedo, a CNC Machinist specialized in milling plastic injection molds' components.
 My background includes 6.5 years of experience as a special forces paratrooper.
 Currently expanding my skillset by learning Python on boot.dev.
 I'm passionate about technology and problem-solving.

 * Profession: CNC Machinist
 * Learning: Python